fuhaililab/sc2MeNetDrug/EMT-PRO.md

 After computation, you can see one resulting file in your working directory:

-* `emt_pro_score.RData`: Saves EMT-PRO resulst in the data frame variable `emt_pro_score`.
+* `emt_pro_score.RData`: Saves EMT-PRO results in the data frame variable `emt_pro_score`.
 The data frame should have three columns.
 The first and second columns are the EMT and PRO scores respectively, and the third column indicates the cell type for each cell.
 The number of rows equals the number of cells in the group and cell type selected.
 If you don't upload group information, the number of rows is the number of cells in the cell type you select.

 ## Methodology